urkorenu/Jenkins-pipeline-for-weather-app/README.md

 - **Purpose**: To manage the source code repository and send triggers to start the pipeline.

 **Setup**:
-- Host GitLab in a container on an EC2 instance within the public subnet.
+- Host GitLab in a container on an EC2 instance within the private subnet.
 - Use an Elastic IP for consistent access.

 ### Node 2: Jenkins Master
 - **Purpose**: To receive the push from GitLab and trigger the Jenkins worker node.

 **Setup**:
-- Host Jenkins Master in a container on an EC2 instance within the public subnet.
+- Host Jenkins Master in a container on an EC2 instance within the private subnet.
 - Set up Jenkins Master using Docker Compose.
 - Ensure that the Jenkins Master can be accessed via the Application Load Balancer (ALB).